 The Bow River and Banff’s glacial lakes are filled with several species of fish, including many types of trout.

-Remember, a national park fishing permit is required to fish here.
-Fishing is not allowed in select lakes and rivers in the park.
+Please note that a national park fishing permit is required to fish in this area.
+Fishing is prohibited in select lakes and rivers within the park.

 Banff Fishing Unlimited